 ‘Temple’s clipped, observant, journalistic prose style ensures that the pages of the novel [are] turned almost unaided…Temple captures the atmosphere, mood and tempo of Melbourne—a town that is conservative, philistine, provincial, gruffly sentimental, nostalgic, sport-obsessed, materialistic and cheerfully callous.
 The misadventures of Jack Irish are true to that spirit.’

-‘well-crafted characters, plenty of tough action and wry reflections on he seamier side of Melbourne life…Another world-class crime novel by one of Australia’s best and most consistent crime novelists.’
+‘Well-crafted characters, plenty of tough action and wry reflections on the seamier side of Melbourne life…Another world-class crime novel by one of Australia’s best and most consistent crime novelists.’

 ‘There’s not much left that counts for a hill of beans in this crazy world, but one safe bet is a new book by Peter Temple.’